vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Importing orders from an ERP or Back office

-If your store has an ERP integration or another integration for managing orders, you will need to create an integration for the VTEX platform.
+If your store has an ERP integration or another integration for managing orders, you will need to create an integration with the VTEX platform.
 The links below provide an overview of the order integration flow between a back-office system and a VTEX store.

 - [Back office (ERP/PIM/WMS)](https://developers.vtex.com/docs/guides/erp-integration-guide)
 - [Set up order integration](https://developers.vtex.com/docs/guides/erp-integration-set-up-order-integration)